srobo/team-emails/SR2026/2025-11-13-competition-begun.md

 ## Kits

 As was mentioned at Kickstart, we have had some delays with shipping kits.
 We can't apologise enough about this.
 Not only are we doing everything we can to get kits sent out as soon as possible, but we're also taking steps to ensure these issues cannot repeat in future years.
 We are currently aiming to have kits arrive by the 21st November, however we'll let you know as soon as kits are dispatched.
+In the mean time, the [simulator activities][simulator-activities] can be completed before your kit arrives, as well as the [Simulator Challenge][rules].

 {% if no_disclaimer_form %}
 Before we can send your kit to you we need you to sign and return the Kit Disclaimer form we previously sent you.